modshell

 variable monitor

-This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII, Modbus/RTU and Modbus/TCP protocols 3.
+This is a utility that can be used on several operating systems, which can communicate with connected equipment using Modbus/ASCII, Modbus/RTU and Modbus/TCP protocols 4.
+The basic communication protocol of the program is Modbus, but DCON and HART was also implemented due to communication with other devices.
+The range of foreign protocols may be expanded later.
 The program can - even automatically - read, write or copy data from one device to another (e.g. transferring settings).
 When copying, the source and destination register areas can be different.

 The ModShell program has a traditional (CLI) or full-screen (TUI) command-line interface and is also suitable for running pre-created scripts independently (as a command interpreter).
 The program provides help on the commands that can be used, and offers possible values when the parameters are entered incorrectly.
 The issued commands are placed in history, which can be browsed with the up/down arrow keys.